DEFRA/data-returns-prototype/README.md

 # GOV.UK Prototype kit · [![Greenkeeper badge](https://badges.greenkeeper.io/alphagov/govuk_prototype_kit.svg)](https://greenkeeper.io/)

-Go to the [GOV.UK Prototype Kit site](https://govuk-prototype-kit.herokuapp.com/docs) to download the latest version and read the documentation.
+# Data returns sandbox
+A place to build patterns relating to the EA data returns service and to get them tested and capture feedback.
+For patterns and prototypes relating to data returns pre-beta live see the archive.

+## Patterns

+- Draft GOV.UK guidance: Report landfill data draft GOV.UK detailed guide</a>
+- Waste code selection</a>

+## Prototypes

+- Pollution inventory report

+### Managing lists
+- Editor
+- Administrator

 ## About the prototype kit

 The prototype kit provides a simple way to make interactive prototypes that look like pages on GOV.UK.
 These prototypes can be used to show ideas to people you work with, and to do user research.

 Read the [project principles](https://govuk-prototype-kit.herokuapp.com/docs/principles).

+Go to the [GOV.UK Prototype Kit site](https://govuk-prototype-kit.herokuapp.com/docs) to download the latest version and read the documentation.

 ## Security